matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 // `wallet.address` here is a constructor parameter. const l2DeployCalldata = counterFactory.getDeployTransaction(wallet.address).data!;

 // 3.
-Remove the first 32 bytes.`l2DeployCalldata is a concatenation of `keccak256(bytecode)` and the actuall calldata.
+Remove the first 32 bytes.`l2DeployCalldata is a concatenation of `keccak256(bytecode)` and the actual calldata.
-// Please note that in order to save gas the calldata that we send to L1 doesn't have the keccak256(bytecode) part.
+// Please note that to save gas the calldata that we send to L1 doesn't have the keccak256(bytecode) part.
 // That's why we omit the first 32 bytes. const calldata = ethers.utils.arraify(l2DeployCalldata).slice(32);